 Did you know that a painful jaw, facial muscles and headaches are all symptoms of teeth grinding and clenching?
 Tightness in the jaw joint (temporomandibular joint) and muscles, can cause significant discomfort, and reduce the ability to open enough to eat and chew effectively.

 Injury to the tongue, cheeks and tooth wear are also common signs and symptoms when teeth grinding occurs regularly.
-Grinding teeth in sleep is a common issue in today’s society and in many cases is linked to stress caused by work, family and social issues.
+Teeth grinding in sleep is a common issue in today’s society and in many cases is linked to stress caused by work, family and social issues.
 People may also notice teeth grinding during the day in times of significant distress or hard work.

 What is teeth grinding?

 Teeth grinding is also known in the dental language as bruxism.
 There is a variety of contributing factors that can cause bruxism to occur.
 It can range from stress, anxiety, concentration, medication, drug usage and sleep apnoea.
 Managing these factors, it can assist in the prevention or reduction of teeth grinding.